Easy Money ?

 Deep foundations history’s past,

-Exist below the Square.
+exist below the Square.

 Bill Speidel teaches us,

-Though he’s six feet down,
+though he’s six feet down,

 Seattle’s past, beginning saga,

-In the eighteen hundreds.
+in the eighteen hundreds.

 Bad planning, greed, corruption;

-Founding fathers guilt.
+founding fathers guilt.

 Northwest conforms,

-White men and seamstress row.
+white men and seamstress row.

 You won’t believe the stories told,

-Upon the boardwalk deep.
+upon the boardwalk deep.

 Commercial tour, interests raise…

-To preserve Pioneer Square.
+to preserve Pioneer Square.

 Sidewalks concrete aged,